Confirmation Class of 2012

-Congratulations to the young people Confirmed in their faith by Monsignor Bryan McCanny last Thursday evening (29th March).
-May you continue to grow and mature individually and as members of our Church faith community in every way throughout your lives.
-Our new-confirmed are
+As a parish faith community we congratulate our young parishioners who received the Sacrament of Confirmation from Monsignor Bryan McCanny on the evening of Thursday 29th March, 2012.
+May they continue to grow and mature individually and as members of our Church faith community in every way throughout your lives.
+Our new-confirmed are.

 Ciaran Bradley • Rachael Clarke • Aiden Conway • Alannah Coyle • Megan Coyle • Kira Donnelly